Does Your Calcium Intake Affect Acne?

 Why dairy can either destroy your skin or improve it

-Again, you don’t want to eat too much calcium, because magnesium is needed to manufacture melatonin in the pineal gland and calcium can block magnesium’s effects.
+As for how sleep deprivation affects acne, the list is long, including spiking stress hormones and surging pro-inflammatory chemicals.
+Again, you don’t want to overdose on calcium, because magnesium is also needed to manufacture melatonin in the pineal gland, and calcium can block magnesium’s effects.
 Simply correcting your calcium intake to the normal level will work.
-Too much calcium can also lead to calcium deposits directly on the pineal gland, which inhibit its activity.

 The verdict on calcium

-Another highly important mineral is vitamin K2, which shunts the calcium in your bloodstream to where it needs to be, such as in the bones or teeth, rather than building up in the pineal gland or arteries.
+Another important mineral is vitamin K2, which shunts the calcium in your bloodstream to where it needs to be, such as in the bones or teeth, rather than building up in the pineal gland or arteries.

 The strategy for calcium

+So what if your skin cannot tolerate dairy, like many people?
 Green vegetables like kale and lettuce are great sources.
 Green lettuce (not iceberg) is fantastic; 100 grams contains 150mg and you can guzzle down endless amounts because it’s a zero calorie vegetable.

 Spinach looks fantastic on paper, but is too high in oxalates and is thus merely good.
 Never forget about mineral water, which is a great source of both calcium and magnesium.
 Good quality mineral water can provide up to 200mg (25%) of the RDA per day.

 You don’t have to be incredibly accurate and obsessed; an intake of up to 1200mg will not trigger a massive acne explosion.
 As we just discussed, calcium supplements are the real villains.
-When calcium is bound up in nutrients from whole foods it is substantially easier to process.

 NEXT: get the complete strategy for clearing acne naturally